BrennoBBS/gcloud_ssl_disabler/README.md

 **HOW TO USE?
 (Error running commands after installing gcloud cli)**

-1- Download the executable OR Donwload the .bat and the .py file in the same folder
+1- Download the executable OR Download the .bat and the .py file in the same folder

-2- Run the .exe OR .bat file as administrator, patch the file (option 1)
+2- Run the .exe OR .bat file as administrator, select option 1

 3- Profit